Holle Abee is an experienced writer, fisher, and Florida explorer.

-Sheepshead – Sheepies are tricky and are hard to hook.
+Sheepies are tricky and hard to hook.
 Fish near the rocks or around the pier pilings at high tide with fiddler crabs, sand fleas, or barnacles.
 Their bite is very subtle.
 Sheepshead make excellent table fare.

-Sharks – There are some huge sharks in the sound!
-For some reason, they seem to mostly congregate in a spot perpendicular from the sixth or seventh light post from the end of the pier.
+There are some huge sharks in the sound!
+For some reason, they seem to mostly congregate in a spot perpendicular to the sixth or seventh light post from the end of the pier.
 Best baits include large chunks of oily fish like mullet.

 Catch Your Own Bait!